STANDARD TERMS FOR ALL SUPPLIERS CONTRACTED BY CSM Sport and Entertainment LLP and its group companies

 4.2.2 being an individual: (i) is subject to a bankruptcy petition or order made against him, or enters into any composition or arrangement with or for the benefit of his creditors; or (ii) if a receiver (including fixed charge or court appointed), manager, insolvency practitioner or similar officer shall be appointed over the whole or a substantial part of the undertaking, property or assets of the individual; or

-4.4 If in CSM’s reasonable opinion, the Supplier, or any controlled or controlling person of the Supplier, acts or omits to act in a way which does or may bring CSM into disrepute or would adversely impact on CSM’s good name, reputation or public image, including causing or permitting anything which is offensive, immoral or illegal, CSM shall have the right to terminate this Agreement.
+4.6 If in CSM’s reasonable opinion, the Supplier, or any controlled or controlling person of the Supplier, acts or omits to act in a way which does or may bring CSM or an Underlying Client into disrepute or would adversely impact on CSM’s or an Underlying Client’s good name, reputation or public image, including causing or permitting anything which is offensive, immoral or illegal, CSM shall have the right to terminate this Agreement.

-4.7 Except for Supplier’s breach in accordance with clause 4.1.1, CSM shall pay the Supplier all costs for goods and/or services rendered to the satisfaction of CSM up to the point of termination but shall not be liable to the Supplier for any further costs, losses or damages under any circumstances.
+4.9 Except for Supplier’s breach in accordance with clause 4.1.1, CSM shall pay the Supplier all costs for Services actually delivered in compliance with the terms of this Agreement and to the satisfaction of CSM up to the point of suspension or termination but shall not be liable to the Supplier for any further costs, losses or damages under any circumstances.

 5.1 The Supplier warrants that it will: